carlton355/DclLowLatency/README.md

 There are a number of WebRTC Servers available.
 Some are free and open source such as Janus WebRTC Server while others are high-end platform services such as Wowza.
 It is also expected that users of the components will likely range from small hobby users up to larger corporate events, perhaps with tens of thousands of users.

 There is also no standard for signaling and different servers handle signaling in different ways.
+The provider model hides these differences from the SDK user as they are tackled during provider development.

 To support a range of different servers we have introduced a provider model where each supported server needs to implement an interface for connection and resource handling.
 The provider also handles connections to stun servers, signaling and the WebRTC client handling of the WebRTC protocol.